Online Submissions

 Technical Area

-- Privacy in Blockchain and most recent technologies
+- Privacy in Blockchain and the most recent technologies

 - Privacy in Smartphones and Social Networks